Temple Bruer Preceptory: 1908 excavations

 The second phase dates from the later 12th century.
 A porch was constructed at the west end.
 The apse was removed and the presbytery extended two further bays to the east.
 This was followed by a third phase when towers were added to either side of the extended presbytery.
 A similar arrangement was adopted at the nearby Aslackby Preceptory.
 The northern tower survived as foundations, while the southern tower remains to its full height.
-Access to the ground floor of the tower is from the north and would formerly communicated into the presbytery.
+Access to the ground floor of the tower is from the north and would formerly have communicated into the presbytery.
 To the east of the door are the remains of a double piscina which would have served the high altar.
 Above the door is a corbel that supported the rib vault of the presbytery roof; while to the right is the triple-shafted respond of the south side of the chancel arch.
 The ground floor room of the tower is a rib-vaulted chamber with windows in three sides.
 This room has an impressive blind arcade on its west and south sides, with a stone bench beneath.
 This bench has had incorporated a double sedilia and piscina.
 There is a further chamber above, reached by a spiral staircase.
 The fourth or final phase of building was the addition, revealed as foundations on the south side, of a chapel.
 The roof line of this chapel can be clearly seen on the west face of the standing tower.
 The photographs published by Hope show that ruinous elements of the upper parts of the tower were extensively repaired at a later date.